Review by Andrew Kameka on Thursday October 03, 2013.

 |Sponsored links, if any, appear in green.|

-MyColorScreen has long served as a showcase of the personal home screen sets up created by going into custom launchers and using a combination of widgets, wallpapers, and icon packs to introduce a very different look on Android.
-Themer is a new app, currently in limited beta with a long waiting list, that makes it easy for end users to enjoy those screens.
-The app is an alternative home screen launcher that lets users download themes by some of the more creative designers and then apply them in seconds.
+MyColorScreen has long served as a showcase for the stunning home screens created by painstakingly combining custom launchers, icons, wallpapers, and widgets to personalize Android.
+Themer is a new app, currently in limited beta with a long waiting list, that makes it easy for end users to enjoy those screens by removing the painful and time consuming aspect.
+The app is an alternative home screen launcher that downloads themes by more creative designers and then applies changes in seconds.

 Themer is reminiscent of Sweeter Home, the first Android launcher that was once the best way to show design chops on a smartphone.
 Sadly, Sweeter Home never quite reached critical mass and faded in popularity.
 Whereas Sweeter Home required plenty of tweaking and changing settings even when designers were happy to share their theme's assets with others, Themer is meant to require only downloading the theme and letting the app handle the rest.
 It's possible to further customize things by removing or adding widgets and shortcuts, reassigning apps, or changing wallpapers, but the appeal of the app is that someone has already done the hard work for you.